rarecasescenario/ConsultantTaxes/Readme.md

     git clone https://github.com/rarecasescenario/ConsultantTaxes.git

 10. After a project was cloned you can make changes.
 11. After changes you will see how many changes done on the left side of VS Code
-12. Click + to stage chages for each file on the left file pane
+12. Click + to stage changes for each file on the left file pane
 13. Click on the git icon on top of left pane and than commit with commit message
 14. From ... menu select Push and push your commits to remote repository